tw1115/tw1115.github.io/_posts/2023-12-20-BestAgentAward.md

 featured: false
 thumbnail: assets/img/231220bestagent.jpg
 ---
-I'm honored to be a receipient of "10th Excellent Social Service Personnel Award" (제10회 사회복무대상) from Korea Military Manpower Administration.
+I'm honored to be a receipient of "10th Excellent Social Service Personnel Award" (제10회 사회복무대상) from the Korea Military Manpower Administration.

-I'm currently taking a leave of absence and serving as a social service personnel (an alternative from of the mandatory military service) in Muan Social Welfare Center since November 2022.
+Since November 2022, I have been serving as a Social Service Personnel at the Muan Social Welfare Center as an alternative to mandatory military service.

-I was recommended by my supervisor for my diligent attitude during the service period, as well as for my contributions to improving the center's facilities and my strong client service skills.
+I was recommended by my supervisor for my diligent attitude during the service, as well as for my contributions to improving the center's facilities and my strong client service skills.

 This news was also featured in a [local newspaper](https://www.gjdream.com/news/articleView.html?idxno=637580).

 <div class="text-center mb-4 w-75 mx-auto">